AaronTheNerd/DynamicBackgrounds/README.md

 ## Contributing

 I have tried to make it fairly simple to add options to this project.
-If you have any ideas for different ways to color the triangles, lines, or points you can suggest them with an issue marked as an `idea` or you can create the function by creating a new class which extends one of the following abstract classes:
+If you have any ideas for different ways to color the triangles, lines, or points you can suggest them with an issue marked as an `idea` or you can create the function by creating a new class which extends one of the following abstract classes in `src/triangle_coloring.py`:
 ```
 class TriangleColorer(ABC):
     @abstractmethod